Python hunters celebrated their 1,000th capture Tuesday in a program that pays them hourly with bonuses for bigger snakes.

 "Oh yeah!"
-Dusty "Wildman" Crum says energetically has he climbs into his pickup truck as he's about back into the Everglades with a new reason to celebrate.
+Dusty "Wildman" Crum said Tuesday as he energetically climbed into his pickup truck in the Everglades with a new reason to celebrate.

 One snake at a time, he along with 24 professional python hunters have extracted more than 1,000 in a year's time, just recently passing the 1,000 mark.

 "It's an environmental hunt.
-It's.
-Necessary hunt.
+It's a necessary hunt.
 We're gonna keep going.
 Keep putting snakes in a bag one at a time," he says.

 He caught a 7-footer on his way to meet us.
 It's getting ready to shed its skin.